Grong Municipality

 (Kråangke) is a municipality in Trøndelag county, Norway.
 It is part of the Namdalen region.
 The administrative centre of the municipality is the village of Medjå (sometimes called Grong also).
 Other villages in the municipality include Bergsmoen, Formofoss, Gartland, and Harran.

-The 1136 km2 municipality is the 96th largest by area out of the 356 municipalities in Norway.
-Grong is the 263rd most populous municipality in Norway with a population of 2,287.
-The municipality's population density is 2 PD/km2 and its population has decreased by 5.1% over the previous 10-year period.
+The 1136 km2 municipality is the 97th largest by area out of the 357 municipalities in Norway.
+Grong Municipality is the 264th most populous municipality in Norway with a population of 2,322.
+The municipality's population density is 2 PD/km2 and its population has decreased by 5.2% over the previous 10-year period.

 General information

 Grong was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1901, the northwestern district of Grong (population: 1,046) was separated to form the new municipality of Høylandet.
-On 1 January 1923, the large municipality of Grong was divided into four smaller municipalities: Grong (population: 1,272) in the southwest, Harran (population: 630) in the centre, Røyrvik (population: 392) in the northeast, and Namsskogan (population: 469) in the northwest.
+On 1 January 1901, the northwestern district of Grong (population: 1,046) was separated to form the new Høylandet Municipality.
+On 1 January 1923, the large Grong Municipality was divided into four smaller municipalities: Grong Municipality (population: 1,272) in the southwest, Harran Municipality (population: 630) in the centre, Røyrvik Municipality (population: 392) in the northeast, and Namsskogan Municipality (population: 469) in the northwest.